-In the instant proceeding, TAWC seeks approval of its annual PCOP percentage rate.
+In the instant proceeding, TAWC seeks approval of its projections for each of the Capital Riders for the upcoming calendar year in the manner set forth in the tariffs.
 Therefore, as TAWC's requests will directly impact the rates and charges paid by its customers, the Hearing Officer finds that there is a sufficient factual basis to find that legal rights or interests held by those consumers may be determined in this proceeding.